degrim/ASP.Net-Core-RedisCacheSample/README.md

 4. Go to `http://localhost:5000`

 ## Decomposition Instructions
-* See src/RedisSample/Startup.cs to see how to obtain the Redis Cloud credentials and add the `RedisCacheService` session handler.
+* See src/RedisSample/Startup.cs to see how to obtain the Redis Cloud credentials and configure Redis for both session data and data protection keys.
-* See src/RedisSample/RedisCacheService.cs to see how the service implements the `IDistributedCache` interface using the `StackExchange.Redis` NuGet package.

 ## Troubleshooting